-Become a sustaining Friend: Using your Paypal account you can now set up recurring monthly or annual donations to the Grand Canyon Music Festival.
+Become a Sustaining Member: Using your Paypal account, your recurring monthly donation of $10 or more, or $120 annually, will automatically make you a member.
 This kind of on-going support helps us carry on the vital work we do year round.
-Consider becoming a Sustaining Friend of GCMF.
+Consider becoming a Sustaining Member of the GCMF.

 Thank you.
 We could not do it without you!

 Other Ways You Can Support the Grand Canyon Music Festival:

 To have your name added to our e-mail list, or to receive our print post card, call 928-638-9215 or e-mail